 Closing for Sellers!

 Legal Closing is interpreted as: “Conveyance of title from seller to buyer and the proceeds dispersed to the seller”.
-In Washington State, closing is considered the day that the deed is recorded in the buyers’ names and the proceeds are paid to the seller.
+In New Mexico State, closing is considered the day that the deed is recorded in the buyers’ names and the proceeds are paid to the seller.
 When they can take legal possession of the property depends upon the terms or conditions of the contract.

 As far as possession is concerned, this can get very vague and confusing when it really shouldn’t be.
 Legal possession can only occur when the deed is recorded and funds disbursed.
 The gray area is what time of day is this going to occur.
 9am?
 Noon?
 2pm?
 To protect everyone’s interest, this specification can be mentioned on the purchase and sale agreement.
 If nothing has been agreed upon, 9pm is the legal possession time.